Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 14

-Built as a tomb of Emperor Hadrian, it is another symbol of Rome which over the years has had different functions: a prison, a fortress, a residence and is currently a museum and venue for cultural events.
+Built as the tomb of Emperor Hadrian, it is another symbol of Rome that over the years has had various functions: a prison, a fortress, a residence and is currently a museum and venue for cultural events.

 25 minutes Admission ticket not included